Tyso/million-days/README.md

 # million-days
-Hello everyone ,I know this is basic programe but i will become better tommorow
+Hello everyone , this is a website for fun and entertainment in which you can play stone paper scissor